udondan/iam-floyd/README.md

   .if('aws:RequestTag/Owner', '*John*', 'StringEquals');
 ```

-By default the statement applies to all resources.
+Statements without principals, by default, apply to all resources.
 To limit to specific resources, add them via `on*()`.

 For every resource type an `on*()` method exists: